MicrosoftDocs/azure-stack-docs/azure-stack/hci/update/update-via-powershell-23h2.md

 This article describes how to apply a solution update to your Azure Local instance via PowerShell.

-The procedure in this article applies to both a single machine and multi-machine systems that run the latest version with the orchestrator (Lifecycle Manager) installed.
+The procedure in this article applies to both single node and multi-node systems that run the latest version of Azure Local with the orchestrator (Lifecycle Manager) installed.
 If your system was created via a new deployment of Azure Local, version 23H2, then the orchestrator was automatically installed as part of the deployment.

 [!INCLUDE [WARNING](../../hci/includes/hci-applies-to-23h2-cluster-updates.md)]